albertgranados/frontend-challenge-seat-code/README.md

-# 🦸 Superheroes DataTable App
+# 🦸 The Superhero List

 This project is a code challenge solution built with React + TypeScript.
-It displays a list of Marvel Comics superheroes and allows the user to search, sort, select an item to view in showcase format, and simulate CRUD operations.
+It displays a list of superheroes and allows the user to search, sort, select an item to view in showcase format, and simulate CRUD operations.
 The goal is to demonstrate my technical skills in frontend architecture, UI/UX, and clean code.

 ---

 ## ✅ Requirements Checklist

-- [x] Use a public API or mock your own with JSON Server
+- ✅ Use a public API or mock your own with JSON Server
-- [x] React client that consumes the API
+- ✅ React client that consumes the API
-- [x] Display a list of items
+- ✅ Display a list of items
-- [x] Show item detail in a "showcase" format
+- ✅ Show item detail in a "showcase" format
-- [x] Delete items
+- ✅ Delete items
-- [x] Use a State Manager (Zustand)
+- ✅ Use a State Manager (Zustand)
-- [x] Use TypeScript
+- ✅ Use TypeScript
-- [x] Use a CSS framework or build your own
+- ✅ Use a CSS framework or build your own
-- [x] Clean and scalable code
+- ✅ Clean and scalable code
-- [x] Responsive UI
+- ✅ Responsive UI
-- [x] Sort items
+- ✅ Sort items
-- [x] Optimizing rendering (useMemo, useRef...)
+- ✅ Optimizing rendering (useMemo, useRef...)
-- [x] Filter items
+- ✅ Filter items
-- [x] Create items
+- ✅ Create items
-- [x] Update items
+- ✅ Update items
-- [ ] Use asynchronous views (loading, error, etc.)
+- ✅ Use asynchronous views (loading, error, etc.)

 - [ ] Unit Testing (optional)